FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/server-side-rendering.md

 In an opposite to SSR, stands CSR which is the standard way of running web applications.
 With this approach, server returns raw HTML, often containing framework-specific tags, which should not been visible to the end user.
 Then the client side part render for the first time, fully viewable page, but the rendered result is not available for scanning bots as they only scan the HTML returned by the server.
-That might be an issue, where an application renders content critical from its point of view (e.g e-shop rendering products).
+That might be an issue, where an application renders content critical from its point of view (e.g. e-shop rendering products).
 In that case web browsers will never index such application properly as they have no chance to detect what is the real and full page content.

 To ensure that users can properly promote their websites on the Internet, Web Components  element `ff-record-list` have been enhanced with the possibility of SSR.